- Two Wheeler Insurance

 What actually happens to my NCB when I change my car or insurance company?

-No claims bonuses can usually be transferred to another car, but if you switch your insurance company before the year ends, you won’t be eligible to receive NCB for that year.
+NCB can usually be transferred to another car.
+But if you switch your insurance company before the year ends, you won’t be eligible to receive NCB for that year.

 Some insurers may provide your proof of NCB in the car insurance renewal letter that they send to you.
 If it's not there, do make sure you call up your insurer and ask them to send it as it is very important.